EME station for 144 MHz

 the Graves radar (143.050 MHz) and a few powerful EME stations using

 these yagis.
-No QSO yet.
-I decided changing to horizontal
+No QSO.
+I decided changing from vertical to horizontal

 polarization in order to hear and